SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/azuredevops-integration.md

 With this integration, you'll be able to:

 - **Import your Azure DevOps repositories** - Import your Azure DevOps repositories into SonarQube to easily set up SonarQube projects.
 - **Analyze projects with Azure Pipelines** - Integrate analysis into your build pipeline.
-Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), SonarScanners running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
+Starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), the SonarQube Extension running in Azure Pipelines jobs can automatically detect branches or pull requests being built, so you don't need to specifically pass them as parameters to the scanner.
 - **Report your Quality Gate status to your pull requests** - (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Azure DevOps so you know if it's safe to merge your changes.

 ## Prerequisites